British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 * the age of the child on 31st August for a September start

 Our Secondary School bases its principles on a positive behaviour strategy that supports our strong core values and a focus on discipline, respect and manners.
-Teachers and staff build positive relationships with pupils and support them in fulfilling their individual potential, helping to prepare them for their futures and working closely with them on social, emotional and personal development.
+Teachers and staff build positive relationships with pupils and assist them in fulfilling their potential, helping to prepare them for their future, and working closely with them on social, emotional and personal development.

 Key Stage 3